DukeRobotics/robosub-ros/onboard/ros2_ws/src/cv/README.md

 The following are the folders and files in the CV package:

-`assets`: Folder with a dummy image to test the CV package on
+`assets`: Folder with a dummy image to test the CV package on.
+If you add a new test image, you must rebuild the package otherwise `test_iamges.py` won't recognize the file.

 `launch`: Contains the various launch files for our CV package.
-There is a general launch file for all the cameras (`cv.launch`), and then there are specific launch files for each camera (`cv_left`, `cv_right`, and `cv_down`).
-Finally, we have a launch file for our testing script `test_images.launch`
+There is a general launch file for all the cameras (`cv.launch.py`), and then there are specific launch files for each camera (`left`, `right`, and `down`).

 `models`: Contains our pre-trained models and a `.yaml` file that specifies the details of each model (classes predicted, topic name, and the path to the model weights)

 `scripts`: This is the "meat" of our package.
 We have a detection script `detection.py` that will read in images and publish predictions onto a node.
 We also have a `test_images.py` script that is used for testing our package on a dummy video feed (basically one image repeated over and over).
 The path of this image is specified in `test_images.py`.
 We can simulate different video feeds coming in on the different cameras on our `test_images.py` script.
 The `utils.py` script has a function implementing the NMS algorithms; this goes through all raw predictions made by a model to remove overlapping predictions of the same class and to remove predictions below a confidence threshold.

-`CMakeLists.txt`: A text file stating the necessary package dependencies and the files in our package.

-`package.xml`: A xml file stating the basic information about the CV package
+`package.xml`: An xml file stating the basic information about the CV package

 The CV package also has dependencies in the `core/catkin_ws/src/custom_msgs` folder.

 ## Examples
 To simulate camera feed and then run a model on the feed from the left camera.
 We'll assume the model we want to run is called 'buoy':
-* In one terminal, run `roslaunch cv test_images.launch` to start the script meant to simulate the raw camera feed
+* In one terminal, run `ros2 run cv test_images` to start the script meant to simulate the raw camera feed
-* In a new terminal, run `roslaunch cv cv_left.launch` to start the cv node
+* In a new terminal, run `roslaunch cv left.launch` to start the cv node
 * In another new terminal, run `rosservice list` and should see the `enable_model_left` service be listed in the terminal
 * In the same terminal, run `rosservice call enable_model_left buoy true` to enable the buoy model on the feed coming from the left camera.
 This model should now be publishing predictions
 * To verify that the predictions are being published, you can run `rostopic list`, and you should see both `/camera/left/image_raw` and `/cv/buoy/left` be listed.
 Then you can run `rostopic echo /cv/buoy/left` and the model predictions should be printed to the terminal